GENERICERROR000/I_Can_Docker/README.md

 # Each RUN instruction creates a new layer in the image.

 ENTRYPOINT
-# Path to the executable (along with its arguments) that should be run when when the container is initiated
+# Path to the executable (with arguments) that should be run when the container is initiated
 # If this is not specified, it defaults to the shell (/bin/sh -c)

 CMD
 # Specifies the default command to pass to the ENTRYPOINT when you run docker run.